michielbdejong/documents/logo.md

 Growing concern of citizens, coming actors, so it is a growing sector

 ### Concurrents (not really opponent, but similar in the goal)
+- all existing ownCloud providers (I think they are listed on http://www.owncloud.org/providers)
+- existing small-scale and "nice" hosting providers like ueberhost (see recent discussion on fsfeurope.org discussion mailing list)
 - www.sandstorm.io
 - withknown.com
 - wordpress.com, tumblr.com, blog/cms platforms